 Here’s the basic pattern.
 We play the Afro-Cuban 6/8 pattern with the right hand (on the cowbell or on the ride bell), along with the dotted 8th-note pattern with the bass drum, and the left foot hi-hat in 8th notes.

-Now go in the middle of the book (exercise one, p.
-38), here the keyword is INTERPRETATION.
-Considering that every beat/quarter note of the first staff is equivalent to 3/16, you can easily understand how the two parts are fits together.
+Now go to the middle of the book (exercise one, p.
+38), here the keyword is Interpretation.
+Considering that every beat/quarter note of the first staff is equivalent to 3/16, you can easily understand how the two parts fit together.
 The image below shows the first four bars of the exercise.